 You can hire a BBQ during the summertime from March till October.
 There are 6 large and 2 small BBQ.
 You can hire each one for up to two BBQ sessions for a day.
 One session is from 11am to 4pm and the second one is from 6pm to 10pm.
 If you wish to book the BBQ station during winter times, call 023 8045 5157 to book one session.

 Things to remember:

-- Royal Victoria Country Park is ideal for family/large group picnic.
+- Royal Victoria Country Park is ideal for a family/large group picnic.
 There are lots of play areas for kids to run around and go wild.
-There is also BBQ hire facilities, various trails, woodland walks, duck ponds, bird watching etc.
+There is also BBQ hire facilities, various trails, woodland walks, duck ponds, bird watching, etc.